ray-project/ray-llm/docs/kuberay/deploy-on-eks.md

 # These rankings can change frequently, so it's important to keep up to date with the latest trends.
 ```

-# Part 4: Deploy Aviary on a RayService (recommended for production)
+# Part 4: Deploy RayLLM on a RayService (recommended for production)

-## Step 1: Create a RayService with Aviary
+## Step 1: Create a RayService with RayLLM

 ```sh
 # path: docs/kuberay